Non-equilibrium thermodynamics in driven macroscopic self-assembly

-This work is partially supported by the Office of Naval Research (ONR N00014-21-1-2816).
+This work is partially supported by the National Science Foundation (NSF CBET-2338320), the Office of Naval Research (ONR N00014-21-1-2816) and the Engineering and Physical Sciences Research Council (R104829).
 J.-W.B. is supported by the Department of Defense through the National Defense Science and Engineering Graduate (NDSEG) Fellowship Program.
+This work was carried out using the computational facilities of the Advanced Computing Research Centre, University of Bristol (http://www.bristol.ac.uk/acrc/).
+The data used in Figs.\ \ref{fig:Fig3} and \ref{fig:Fig4_EPR} are available from the corresponding author upon reasonable request.